 Interested parties are invited to submit comments and questions to NOCASE Executive Director Mike Oliver at firstname.lastname@example.org.

 Information about all NOCSAE standards and future Standards Committee meetings is available at nocsae.org.
-The next NOCSAE Standards Committee meeting will be held in Chicago, Illinois, on July 21, 2023.
+The next NOCSAE Standards Committee meeting will be held in Litchfield Park, Arizona, on February 2, 2024.